CRM that

 Every field change.
 Every override.
 Every conversation.

-Every deal field change — stage, period, rate, segment, currency, owner — is logged with the user and timestamp.
+Every deal field change — stage, period, rate, segment, currency, owner — is logged with who changed it and when.
 Reviewable on the deal detail page.

 Deal notes are chat-style with @mention notification.
 Every note is timestamped, attributable, never silently edited.